MaoZiming/papers/4-distributed-systems/45-dryad.md

 * Graphs should be modifiable at runtime.
 * ![alt text](images/45-dryad/system-organization.png)
-* We use a distributed storage system, not described here, that shares with the Google File System the property that large files can be broken into small pieces that are replicated and distributed across the local disks of the cluster comput- ers.
+* We use a distributed storage system, not described here, that shares with the Google File System the property that **large files can be broken into small pieces** that are replicated and distributed across the local disks of the cluster computers.
+  * JM: job manager
+  * NS: name server.

 ### Stages
 - Useful for reporting aggregate statistics;